vacp2p/rfc/waku/waku.md

 Released February 12, 2020.

+- Recommend DNS based node discovery over other Discovery methods.
-- Mark spec as Draft mode in terms of its lifecycle
+- Mark spec as Draft mode in terms of its lifecycle.
-- Simplify Changelog and misc formatting
+- Simplify Changelog and misc formatting.
-- Handshake/Status message not compatible with shh/6 nodes; specifying options as association list
+- Handshake/Status message not compatible with shh/6 nodes; specifying options as association list.
-- Include topic-interest in Status handshake
+- Include topic-interest in Status handshake.
-- Upgradability policy
+- Upgradability policy.
-- `topic-interest` packet code
+- `topic-interest` packet code.

 ### Version 0.2